Swedish invasion of Saxony: Invasion

 Fruitless attempts were made by the ministers of Dresden to stop the Swedish advance by seeking the intervention of the Grand Alliance.
 Fearing pillaging, many Saxon inhabitants panicked at the news of the approaching Swedes.
-Charles XII, however, issued letters of protection from Oleszna Podgórska on 5 September, declaring that no pillaging would occur as long as the inhabitants remained cooperative.
-To save his Electorate from destruction, Augustus encouraged the inhabitants to comply with Charles—most of them would open their doors to the invaders as a result.
+Charles XII issued letters of protection from Oleszna Podgórska on 5 September, declaring that no pillaging would occur as long as the inhabitants remained cooperative.
+To save his Electorate from destruction, Augustus encouraged the inhabitants to comply with Charles XII—most of them would open their doors to the invaders as a result.

-On 5 September, Charles arrived at the border town of Gryfów Śląski (Greiffenberg), where he received a trumpeter sent by Augustus to convince him not to advance further.
+On 5 September, Charles XII arrived at the border town of Gryfów Śląski (Greiffenberg), where he received a trumpeter sent by Augustus to convince him to halt his advance.
 The vanguard, however, crossed the border the same day.
-On 6 September, Charles crossed it by going over the Kwisa river (Queis) to Sulików (Schönberg), into Upper Lusatia.
+On 6 September, Charles XII crossed it by going over the Kwisa river (Queis) to Sulików (Schönberg), into Upper Lusatia.

 Combat of Rosenhain

 Upon realising the direction of the invading Swedes, Schulenburg ordered major general Jordan into Upper Lusatia to observe their movements and to overwhelm Charles XII and his vanguard if possible.
 His force consisted of Fürstenberg's and his own dragoon regiments, totalling 600–700 men.
-Against them, Charles sent Colonel Görtz, who had previously been in Saxon service, with 250 men of the Life Dragoon Regiment and the Scanian Estate Dragoons, as well as 50 Wallachians.
+Against them, Charles XII sent Colonel Görtz, who had previously been in Saxon service, with 250 men of the Life Dragoon Regiment and the Scanian Estate Dragoons, as well as 50 Wallachians.
 At the dawn of 7 September, Görtz found Jordan in an advantageous position behind a river, near Rosenhain and Radmeritz (between Löbau and Reichenbach).

 A squadron of the Swedish Life Regiment Dragoons charged over the bridge into the closest Saxon troops who were forming into battle, causing disorder.
 As Jordan attempted to restore order, he was recognized by Görtz, who chased after him among the fleeing troops and pierced him twice with his sword.
 Meanwhile, the rest of the Swedish force crossed the river and attacked, forcing the Saxons to retreat along the whole front; some fled to Bohemia, while most fled west over the Elbe river.

 The Saxons left 94 or 96 men dead on the battlefield, with three banners and 36 men captured.
 Many more were killed during the pursuit which extended for several miles; according to a list of casualties from Dresden, the Saxons had lost one captain, five lieutenants and second lieutenants, and 223 dragoons, with 80 men wounded.
 Their commander, Jordan, died of his wounds the following day.
 The Swedes had two men killed and seven wounded, among them the captain of the Life Dragoons who was mortally wounded.
 The Swedes gained several wagons of supplies and armaments which were meant for Dresden, as well as various fine horses.
 Schulenburg, having retreated west of the Elbe river, pulled his forces into the cities.